eertamm/web-crawlers/README.md

 Once done, run the code with "python3 kvcrawl.py"
 Type in the keyword you search for (e.g. lemmikoom) and await for the results.

+### In case of error 403:
+    Google for a different header format and replace the exisiting one. kv.ee tends not to like automated searches that much so from time to time, changing header section is neccessary.